matthew-monaco/matthew-monaco.github.io/list-of-works.md

 ### And to think that night would not exist (2019)

-  Orchestra.
+&ensp; Orchestra.
 15’.
 Recorded by the NEC Philharmonia, David Loebel.

 ## Ensemble (conducted)